rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240325_New York Times Podcasts.md

 *  managed victory and after that had been taking a victory lap of sorts.
 *  But Putin doesn't appear on camera until around 19 hours after the attack.
 *  At that point, Russian state television airs a five minute speech by Putin.
-*  Dear citizens of Russia, I am addressing you...
 *  He's sitting at this nondescript desk surrounded by two Russian flags, but it's not clear where
 *  he is located at that point.
 *  It doesn't look like he's at the Kremlin.
 *  And Anton, what does he say?
-*  The whole country, the whole nation is mourning with you.
-*  On March 24, he declares the horror of this attack.
+*  So he describes the horror of this attack.
 *  He declares Sunday a national day of mourning.
 *  He says the most important thing is to make sure that the people who did this aren't able
 *  to carry out more violence.